 With so many options out there, it’s important to compare purchase credit cards to help you get the best deal.
 Some have interest rates as low as 0% and even come with extra perks.

 Many purchase credit cards will offer a lengthy interest-free period for new shoppers, sometimes longer than 12 months.

 That means that if you need to spread the cost of a major purchase, this type of card could save you money.

 Of course, that's only true if you clear the balance within the introductory offer.

 If not, you'll pay interest, typically at around 18%.

-If you compare credit cards through Gocompare.com you'll be presented with a table showing all available cards.
+If you compare credit cards through Gocompare you'll be presented with a table showing all available cards.

-You'll then be able to narrow down your search, and amongst your options will be choosing to see just the cards offering 0% purchases.
+You'll then be able to narrow down your search, and you can choose to see the cards offering 0% purchases only.